 - To support the provision of equipment and capital infrastructure to support outstanding research groups.

-The Ian Potter Foundation rarely awards the full amount of any project.
+The Ian Potter Foundation prioritises applications with evidence of collaboration.
 Please ensure that you have alternative providers of funding, and that your application clearly considers any possible grant from the Foundation in this context.
-We very rarely fund 100% of a project cost.
+We are unlikely to fund 100% of a project cost.

 Please also refer to our Funding Principles for further guidance.

-Medical Research applications are considered by the Board of Governors once a year (Round 1).
+Medical Research applications are considered by the Board of Governors once a year (Round 2).
+See below for specific dates.

 The Ian Potter Foundation can only make grants to organisations with BOTH Deductible Gift Recipient (DGR) Item 1 and Tax Concession Charity (TCC) status.